ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 6. The New Simple Volume wizard starts.
 Select a disk size, and then click **Next**.
 7. Assign a drive letter to the LUN, and then click **Next**.
 8. Enter the parameters to format the LUN.
-    * On a Windows&reg; Server, only NTFS is supported.
+    * On a Windows Server, only NTFS is supported.
     * Set the allocation unit size to 64 K.
     * Provide a label for your Storage volume.
 9. Click **Next**.
 10. Check the values for your volume, and then click **Finish**.
 On the Disk Management page, the volume now appears as Online.

-## Verifying whether MPIO is configured correctly in Windows&reg; Operating systems
+## Verifying whether MPIO is configured correctly in Windows Operating systems
 {: #verifyMPIOWindows}

 It's possible to attach {{site.data.keyword.blockstorageshort}} with only a single path, but it is important that connections are established on both paths to ensure no disruption of service.
-To verify whether Windows&reg; MPIO is configured, you must first ensure that the MPIO Add-on is enabled and then restart the server.
+To verify whether Windows MPIO is configured, you must first ensure that the MPIO Add-on is enabled and then restart the server.

 ![Roles_Features_0](/images/Roles_Features_0.svg){: caption="Figure 12.
 Multipath I/O is shown as checked." caption-side="bottom"}